 Testimony of Ryan Lynch, Tri-State Transportation Campaign

 Good evening.
-My name is Ryan Lynch, and I am the senior planner and Connecticut coordinator for the Tri-State Transportation Campaign, a non-profit transportation policy organization dedicated to creating a more balanced, environmentally-friendly and equitable transportation system in Connecticut, New York and New Jersey.
+My name is Ryan Lynch and I am the senior planner and Long Island coordinator for the Tri-State Transportation Campaign, a policy and advocacy organization working for a more balanced transportation network in downstate New York, New Jersey, and Connecticut.